DIY Drain Cleaning: When to Call a Professional

 Foul Odors

-The accumulation of organic matter can result in unpleasant smells emanating out of your pipes.
-If you’re smelling something strange coming from your kitchen sink or bathtub, it’s likely the time to get your bathroom cleaned.
+The accumulation of organic matter may create unpleasant odors that emanate through your drainage.
+If you smell something funky coming from your sink or bath, it’s likely time for cleaning.

-There are numerous methods for getting rid of a blocked drain, which you can try by yourself:
+There are numerous methods for getting rid of a blocked drain, which you can try on your own.

 Boiling Water

-Boiling water dissolves most organic matter, causing pipe blockage but cannot be employed with PVC pipes.
+Boiling water can dissolve most organic material causing blockages in pipes, but it cannot be employed in conjunction with PVC pipes.

 Baking Soda and Vinegar